Farm Bill 2012 Platforms

 Advocates for Sustainable Agriculture and Environmental Protection

-These organizations are working towards a more environmentally sustainable agricultural system in the United States.
+These organizations work towards a more environmentally sustainable agricultural system in the United States.
 They support areas such as organic agriculture, locally grown foods, farmers’ markets, reduced pesticide and antibiotic use and diversified crop growth.

-Conservation policies have gained increased attention in Farm Bills over the past decade, however they still represent only a small portion of government agricultural funding and will likely be the target of budget cuts in the 2012 Farm Bill.
-Therefore the organizations below will promote policy positions relating to preserving farmland, supporting local farms and organic agriculture, and decreasing subsidies for industrial cash crop producers.
+Conservation policies have gained increased attention in Farm Bills over the past decade.
+However, they still represent only a small portion of government agricultural funding and were a target of budget cuts in the 2014 Farm Bill, sustaining a $6.1 billion reduction in funding.
+The organizations listed below promoted policy positions relating to preserving farmland, supporting local farms and organic agriculture, and decreasing subsidies for industrial cash crop producers.

 - American Farmland Trust